The Petit Lenormand deck is available now. Limited stock

 General meaning

-The blockage is there, massive, and the tension rises around it.
+The blockage is present, massive, and the tension is rising around it.

-With Mountain in the first position, the context is set: something is difficult to move, progress is slow, and the options seem limited.
-Whip, just behind, shows that this blockage is starting to generate disputes, criticisms, annoyance, or open conflicts.
-We can no longer stand waiting, enduring, or constantly bumping against the same limit.
+With Mountain in the first position, the context is established: something is difficult to move, progress is slow, and the options appear limited.
+Whip, positioned just behind, indicates that this blockage is beginning to generate disputes, criticisms, annoyance, or open conflicts.
+We can no longer tolerate waiting, enduring, or constantly hitting the same limit.
 Moon, in quintessence, reveals that the inner feeling amplifies the harshness of the situation, with waves of discouragement, insecurity, or moral fatigue.
-Scythe, as an occult essence, indicates that at some point, a frank decision, sometimes surprising, can completely reset the situation.
+Scythe, as an occult essence, suggests that at some point, a decisive decision, sometimes surprising, can completely reset the situation.

 Love and relationships